Day 4 Wednesday June 6

 Day 1 Sunday June 3

-Sikeston YMCA to Cape Girardeau, Missouri Arena Park 56 miles
+Sikeston, MO YMCA to Cape Girardeau, MO Arena Park 56 miles

 We begin our week's adventure with a stop for breakfast just down the block from the YMCA .
 You'll then head west out of Sikeston through the remnants of several small farming communities that went into decline when highways took over from railroads in the middle of the last century.
 First rest stop at around 13 miles will be courtesy of the Castor River Baptist Church.
 We'll proceed from there northward, eventually crossing the "Headwater Diversion Channel" at mile 42.
 This man-made "canal" was constructed in the 1920's to divert floodwaters coming down from the hills to the Mississippi River, thus sparing all the flat farmland you've ridden through today from periodic destructive floods.
 Just across the bridge, we'll start to encounter some 14 miles of the hilliest terrain of the entire tour!
 We'll enter the outskirts of Cape Girardeau, and wind our way to your home for the next two nights, Arena Park.